qutang/qutang.dev/contents/an-opinionated-curated-list-of-resources-for-phd-students.md

 * [Improving your statistical inferences](https://www.coursera.org/learn/statistical-inferences/) A great online course to improve your understanding on statistical inference
 * [See theory](https://seeing-theory.brown.edu/) Learn probability and statistics through visualization
 * [Simple Statistics](https://simplystatistics.org/) Popular blog talking about data science
+* [Basic data science lessons with COVID-19 data](https://medium.com/@ageitgey/four-basic-data-science-lessons-illustrated-by-covid-19-data-7d94134a5b0e) Such a great illustration article about the importance of investigating data rather than rushing into building models, by Adam Geitgey.

 ### Datasets